xremix/toni-hoffmann-com/README.md

 # Toni-Hoffmann.com

-Open Source has always a passion, so why not open sourcing my private portfolio website?!
+Open Source has always a passion, so why not open sourcing my private portfolio website.

-You can see the results at [toni-hoffmann.com](https://www.toni-hoffmann.com).
+The website is hosted at [toni-hoffmann.com](https://www.toni-hoffmann.com).

+The base idea is to have a portfolio, that represents me in different kind of ways.
+On one site, it is the contents, like the photography, projects and music that I created.
+But then it's also the minimalistic bright design, the animation contents or the tons of images I fit in on the pages.

 ![alt text](src/assets/website-mockup.png)

+## To-Do´s

+- [ ] Increase banner image quality, based on the browser size

 ## Technologies used